EU takes legal steps against states to protect biodiversity - Agriland.ie

 The European Commission is taking legal steps against 15 member states, including Ireland, for failing to establish, implement and communicate their action plans to address the issue of invasive alien species in the EU.

-Countries taken legal steps against are: Belgium, Bulgaria, Cyprus, Czechia, France, Greece, Ireland, Italy, Latvia, Lithuania, Poland, Portugal, Romania, Slovenia and Slovakia.
+The countries that legal steps have been taken against are: Belgium, Bulgaria, Cyprus, Czechia, France, Greece, Ireland, Italy, Latvia, Lithuania, Poland, Portugal, Romania, Slovenia and Slovakia.

 Member states have now two months to respond and to take the necessary measures, otherwise the cases may be referred to the Court of Justice.